Joseph S. Gruss: Philanthropy

 In the 1970s, Gruss focused on philanthropy particularly for Jewish education.
 He supported hundreds of Jewish schools and thousands of students and educators.
 He funded Yeshiva University's Caroline and Joseph S. Gruss Institute in Jerusalem; the Caroline Zelaznik Gruss and Joseph S. Gruss Visiting Professorship in Talmudic Civil Law; and the Fund for Jewish Education in association with the Federation of Jewish Philanthropies and the United Jewish Appeal of New York.
 In 1989, he funded the expansion of the White Plains campus of the Solomon Schechter School of Westchester to help accommodate the demands of Westchester's largest Jewish day school.
 The Gruss Life Monument Fund was founded in 1991 to continue his charitable activities after his death.
-The upper schooll of the Kamenitz Yeshiva in Brooklyn, New York is named Joseph S Gruss Yeshiva High School.
+The upper school of the Kamenitz Yeshiva in Brooklyn, New York is named Joseph S Gruss Yeshiva High School.

 Personal life

 In 1934, he married Caroline Zelaznik (died 1987), a lawyer.
-They had two children: Martin David Gruss and Evelyn Gruss Lipper.
+They had three children.
+Their first child died in the Holocaust.
+Their surviving children, born in the United States, were Martin David Gruss and Evelyn Gruss Lipper.
 His daughter was married to the Hollywood producer, author, and former New York City deputy mayor Kenneth Lipper.